ibuetler/p3s-exif-analytics/Tutorial.md

 ((7, 1), (59, 1), (5064, 100))
 ```

 The first pair is for the degree, the second for minutes and the third for seconds.
-To receive the actual value the first value ot the pair must be divided by the second.
+To receive the actual value the first value of the pair must be divided by the second.
 (Example for degrees: d = 7/1.)

 Afterwards the formula from above can be used: